December History, Trivia, and Fun Facts

 2004 – Blade: Trinity and Dungeons and Dragons debuted in theaters.

-1907 - Christmas Seals, an outreach from the American Lung association, went on sale for the first time, in the Wilmington, Delaware, post office.
+1907 – Christmas Seals, outreach from the American Lung Association, went on sale for the first time, in a Wilmington, Delaware, post office.

 1958 – In Indianapolis, the John Birch Society formed.

 1960 – Coronation Street debuted on the BBC.

 1960 – The Sperry Rand Corporation demonstrated the UNIVAC 1107 computer; the first to use thin-film magnetic technology.
 The secret was the few millionths of an inch of iron-nickel alloy.